What type of Carer are you?

 More and more Carers are finding themselves with a dual caring role, that is, caring for more than one person with very different needs, e.g. an elderly parent and a young child.
 This role can have effects on managing your daily life when planning and trying to get everything done.
 It can add pressure and stress to everyday situations, we can support you with dealing with the added juggling of different care needs.

 Caring for someone who is dependent on alcohol or drugs is challenging because Carers can still feel that there is a stigma attached to this type of illness.

 Our staff will support you in a non-judgemental and professional manner which will help you to feel less isolated.

 A serial Carer

-Some carers say they have been caring in one way or another for their entire life.
-They may start out as a young carer for a parent or sibling, then they may find themselves caring for a spouse, or continuing to care for a sibling after the death of parents.
+Some Carers say they have been caring in one way or another for their entire life.
+They may start out as a young Carer for a parent or sibling, then they may find themselves caring for a spouse, or continuing to care for a sibling after the death of parents.
 This prolonged period of caring can add extra strain on your life, and you may struggle to do things for yourself.
 We can support you with organising your time and with any queries you may have.

 A stressed-out Carer

 Caring can bring a lot of challenging issues with it.
 Chatting with our friendly and experienced staff can help you to find solutions.
 Sometimes just having someone to listen to your concerns in a non-judgemental fashion can help enormously.